 official transcript as long as all prior coursework is reflected on that transcript.

-Transfer Applicants: Transfer applicants who have completed fewer than 24 college credits (on a semester system) must submit high school transcript(s) in addition to college transcripts.
+Transfer Applicants: Transfer applicants who have completed fewer than 24 college credits (on a semester system) at the time of application must submit high school transcript(s) in addition to college transcripts.
 Transfer students must complete at least two years

 of study in our program.